 As Agrilinae are diurnal and thermophilous insects (Reed et al., 2018), we tested them for flight capacities during daytime and at 25 °C ± 0.5 °C. After its sampling, each beetle was maintained one day in rearing conditions (initial rest).
 The first flight test occurred the next working day; it lasted eight hours.
 The beetle was then tested again on the flight mill each working day until its death, but these flight tests lasted only four hours.
 However, test frequency was lowered to a test per week after the tenth one.
 Test time was chosen so that insects were extracted from the rearing chamber at least an hour after the beginning of the warm phase of their rearing thermal cycle; first tests started at approximately 10 am, and next tests at about 2 pm.
 In 2021, due to initial low availability of flight mills, only the first test was done with some beetles; as two of them remained alive three weeks after, they had then been tested (during 4 hours) each working day until their death.

 Beetles were weighed on a microbalance (Mettler Toledo AG204, d = 0.1 mg) before each flight test.
-They were then placed in a 3 °C walk-in chamber to slow them down and ease gluing a strip of paper narrower than their width on the dorsal side of their pronotum using cyanoacrylate glue, the most common glue used to tether insects (Naranjo, 2019).
+They were then placed in a 3 °C walk-in chamber to slow them down and ease glueing a strip of paper narrower than their width on the dorsal side of their pronotum using cyanoacrylate glue, the most common glue used to tether insects (Naranjo, 2019).
 The length and width of strips were adjusted to the dimensions of insects.
 This operation in cold conditions lasted from 15 to 30 minutes, then insects were returned to ambient temperature and immediately attached to flight mills with reusable adhesive paste between the mill's arm and the strip of paper.
 This setup allowed rapidly installing and removing tested insects at the beginning and the end of experiments.
 At the end of flight tests, paper strips were delicately removed from insects, as well as any visible residue of glue, and insects were weighed again before being returned to their rearing vial and chamber.
+However, no clear variation of the fresh mass was observed during a flight mill trial or during beetle life and only the initial preflight mass was used.

 Data analysis